ZEISS/libczi/docs/source/pages/using_libCZI.rst

 ROI with coordinates relative to the upper left corner of the bounding box.
 The result is depicted here:

-|single channel tile accessor| @image latex
-SingleChannelTileAccessor_3.PNG “single channel tile accessor”
+|single channel tile accessor| SingleChannelTileAccessor_3.PNG "single channel tile accessor"

 Here is an example which leverages the SingleChannelScalingTileAccessor: